infernojs/inferno-website/src/docs/guides/isomorphic.md

 # Isomorphic applications
 At the moment we are seeing a popularity of single-page applications.
 They're good in many ways:
- - Quick start, easy to setup.
+- Quick start
 - Rich functionality.
-We can include absolutely anything there — pictures, images, we can even put video inside the bundle.
+We can include absolutely anything there — pictures, videos in bundle
-- It is easy to improve quickly — we will not have to worry about any optimization, everything works fine.
+- Bundles are automatically optimized
 - Responsive UI — we have everything loaded in bundle.
-- It's all very convenient to cache.
-When we uploaded times some bundle, he has been always stored in the cache in the browser and next time we quickly loaded.
+- Caching and offline work

 However, in practice we can face a lot of problems:
 - Poor SEO
 - Bad performance when the application becomes large
-- Inevitably some bits of application logic or view logic end up duplicated between client and server, often in different languages.
+- Inevitably some bits of application logic or view logic end up duplicated between client and server, often in different languages
 ### The solution is isomorphic application
 What is Isomorphic applications?
 > By ismorphic we mean that any given line of code (with notable exceptions) can execute both on the client and server.<br>